5 Ways to Remain Independent as a Senior

 Plan Health Checkups

 Making sure that you attend all of your doctor's appointments and regular checkups is extremely important as you age and more inflictions arise.
 Meeting with specialists to alleviate pain in certain parts of your body or going to physical therapy can help with your range of motion and overall well-being.
 Relaying important conversations with your doctor to your family members will ensure they’re at ease and not in a constant state of worry.
+You can even use tech to communicate with your family or doctors.
 Making sure that your body is supported as it ages is a healthy practice to adopt, and may mean you can stay independent for longer.

 Modify the Home